Neutron-Calibration-in-DUNE/Arrakis/README.md

 # Arrakis
-LArSoft module for creating training data for ML tasks.
+Arrakis is a LArSoft module for creating training data for ML tasks.

+### Installation